mikedawson/packable/README.md

 ```
 Webmasters who want to bundle resources themselves (e.g. using tools such as
 webpack) e.g. to reduce server load as/when the site is archived or otherwise
 build their own archives can provide a WACZ, WARC, ZIM, or WBN bundle.
+The
+archive should include all resources needed to display the page.

 3. If embedding content on external sites that prohibit or restrict downloads
 (e.g. Youtube), offer an alternate link that can be downloaded: